mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ## Single View Key

 The configuration contains the `singleViewKey.json` file.
-The input of this configuration is the projection changes identifier and the output is the query to be applied on the Single View.

-To use the configuration, a mapping between the identifier field and the single view field is needed.
+This file creates a mapping between the Single View primary field, which is its unique id, and the identifier field which is the projection's one.

 An example:

 ```json